karthisankar21/nginx-loadbalancer-jenkins/README.md

      docker --version
      wsl --list --verbose
      ```
    ⚠️ Ensure Jenkins has access to Docker CLI and WSL.

+6. **Alternative for WSL (No WSL Required):**

+   If you don’t want to use WSL, this project also supports a **Windows-native pipeline**.
+   - A new pipeline file is provided: **Jenkins.local**
+   - Instead of running `.sh` scripts in WSL, it executes **.bat scripts** from the `bat/` folder.
+   - Example:
+     - `bat/run.bat` → Starts Nginx + backend containers
+     - `bat/wait.bat` → Waits for container setup
+   - Configure Jenkins to use **Jenkins.local** as the pipeline script if you prefer this approach

 ---